PROFILE - Grade 11

 Answer:

-Bridging the government budget deficit can help
+Help overcome the government budget deficit

-1) reduction of income tax
+1) income tax reduction

 3) expanding funding for education

-4) increase in the salary of medical workers
+4) salary increase for medical workers

 Answer: